 1. Upgrade The Great Movie Ride but Still Focus on Classic Films

 I’m a serious movie fan and even blog about them when I’m not discussing theme parks.
 The Great Movie Ride is tailor-made for me, and the TCM collaboration is exciting.
-Thus far, the partnership hasn’t led to the types of changes that I’d like to see.
+Thus far, the partnership hasn’t led to the types of changes that I’d like to see at the Studios.
 The pre-show updates are refreshing, but the combination of Robert Osborne’s narration and the live narrator is awkward.
-Some fans have issues with the ride’s use of films that are unknown to most audiences.
+Some fans have issues with the ride’s use of films that are unknown.
 I like the spotlight on older movies but realize that examples like Footlight Parade are strange now.

 Rumors about upgrades to the Great Movie Ride have been rampant for years; the latest is an overhaul to a “Great Mickey Ride” concept.
 While that idea could work, I’d prefer to see Disney look for ways to enhance the current attraction’s theme.
 The Wizard of Oz and Alien scenes still work; why not try to reach that level of immersion across the board?
 You could replace a small group of sets (Tarzan, Footlight Parade, etc.) with areas using better effects.
 I’d also like to see the on-ride narrator either more involved or removed.
 The ride feels too disjointed right now.